OCUL Collar Strategy

 - What is a collar on OCUL?

 - A collar on OCUL is the collar strategy applied to OCUL (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With OCUL stock trading near $9.16, the strikes shown on this page are snapped to the nearest listed OCUL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With OCUL stock at $9.91 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed OCUL chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are OCUL collar max profit and max loss calculated?